npmcomponent/puckey-toggle/Readme.md

 # toggle

-  Display or hide an element by toggling its .style.display property between 'block' and 'none'.
+  Component: display or hide an element by toggling its .style.display property between 'block' and 'none'.

 ## Installation